mk-fg/fgtk/README.rst

 Lists files that don't belong to any of the packages in either in default ``/etc /opt /usr`` dirs or whichever ones are specified.

+pacman-merge-confs
+^^^^^^^^^^^^^^^^^^

+My version of utility to merge .pacnew files with originals, using convenient and familiar (at least to me) ``git add -p`` interface and git diffs in general.

+Can build list of files to process from last update in pacman.log (-a/--auto option), locate (e.g. mlocate, -l/--locate opt) or these can be specified manually as args.

+Copies all original and associated pacnew files to tmp dir, and runs ``git add -p`` to apply/rebase original files on top of pacnew ones, showing resulting ``git diff original merged`` and prompting for whether to apply all the changes there.

+Has misc options to skip parts of that process (-y/--yes, -o/--old, -n/--new), should be relatively safe against whatever accidents, breaks and typos - only changes stuff at the very end, if all commands worked, all checks pass and confirmation received.

+Bash script, requires git and perl (as "git-add--interactive" is a perl script).
+Shorter and simplier than most scripts for same purpose, as git does most of the work in this case, less wheels re-invented, less interfaces to learn/remember.

 tar-strap
 ^^^^^^^^^